-Table 2-11.
+Table 2-8.
 List of Variables with Descriptions

 VARIABLE DESCRIPTION will display its descri reral of the most common Vars; selecting any Var in the NumaViewTM software interface ption in the information field to its right.
 Depending on configuration, some, all, or more opear in your instrument's Vars menu.
 Conc Precision (or PRIGAS/SECGAS Precision) Sets the number of significant digits to the right of the decimal point display of concentration and stability values. ("PRIGAS" = primary gas with two or more other gases; "SECGAS" = secondary gas) Daylight Savings Enable Enable or disable Daylight Savings Time (also see Setup>Instrument>Date/Time Settings) Dilution Factor Option Sets the instrument to compensate for diluted sample gas, such as in continuous emission monitoring (CEM) where the quality of gas in a smoke stack is being tested and the sampling method used to remove the gas from the stack dilutes the gas.
-Once the degree of dilution is known, this feature allows the user to add an appropriate scaling factor to the analyzer's NO, NO2 and NOx concentration calculations so that the undiluted values for measurement range and concentration are shown on the instrument's front panel display and reported via the instrument's various outputs.
+Once the degree of dilution is known, this feature allows the user to add an appropriate scaling factor to the analyzer's concentration calculations so that the undiluted values for measurement range and concentration are shown on the instrument's front panel display and reported via the instrument's various outputs.
 Set the appropriate units of measure (Setup>Vars>User Units).
 Select the reporting range mode (Setup>Vars>Range Mode) and set the reporting range upper limit (Setup>Analog Output).
 Ensure that the upper span limit entered for the reporting range is the maximum expected concentration of the undiluted gas.
 Set the dilution factor as a gain, e.g., a value of 20 means 20 parts diluent and 1 part sample gas (Setup>Vars>Dilution Factor).
 Calibrate the analyzer; ensure that the calibration span gas is either supplied through the same dilution system as the sample gas or has an appropriately lower actual concentration.
-Dyn Zero Enable Dynamic zero automatically adjusts offset and slope of the NO and NOx response when performing a zero point calibration during an AutoCal (Section 4.3).
-Dynamic Span Enable Dynamic span automatically adjusts the offsets and slopes of the NO and NO x response when performing a span point calibration during an AutoCal (Section 4.3).
+Dyn Zero Enable Dynamic zero automatically adjusts offset and slope of the sample gas response when performing a zero point calibration during an AutoCal (Section 4.3).
+Dynamic Span Enable Dynamic span automatically adjusts the offsets and slopes of the sample gas response when performing a span point calibration during an AutoCal (Section 4.3).
 Enable Software Maintenance Mode Set instrument to continue sampling, while ignoring calibration, diagnostic, and reset instrument commands.
-This feature is of particular use for instruments connected to Multidrop (2.3.1.7) or Hessen protocol networks.
+This feature is of particular use for instruments connected to Multidrop (2.3.1.8) or Hessen protocol networks.

 VARIABLE DESCRIPTION Instrument ID Set unique identifier number for the instrument when it is connected with other instruments in multidrop configuration or on the same Ethernet LAN, or when applying MODBUS or Hessen protocols.
 (Setup>Vars>Instrument ID) Max Concentration Range Set the highest concentration expected, as this is used by the CPU to adjust Preamp physical ranges.
-(Section 4.1.5 provides more information).
-Measure Mode Selects the gas measurement mode in which the instrument is to operate: NO_x only, NO only, or NO_x and NO simultaneously.
+(Section 4.1.6 provides more information).
+Measure Mode Selects the gases to measure, with a choice of either TN x only or one of a few combinations: NO x and NO, TN x and NO, TN x and NO x , or all three.
 Range Mode Controls range mode, single (SNGL) or dual (DUAL).
 (When set to DUAL, ensure that Max Concentration Range has been set).
 System Hours Total system runtime hours TPC Enable Enables or disables the Temperature and Pressure Compensation (TPC) feature (For information on TPC, see Section 6.9.2).
 User Units Change the concentration units of measure.